rcl-cloud-apps/cloud101/database.md

 ![Database](images/database-database-create2.PNG)

 - Add a database name and create a new 'Basic' database.

-Write down and store the password in a safe location so that you won't forget it
+There are three SKU/Tiers based on storage size and compute power.
+The SKU/Tiers are as follows:

+- Basic - Development and testing
+- Standard S0 - Light workloads
+- Standard S1 - Production workloads

 ![Database](images/database-database-create3.PNG)